 List of countries Canada has tax treaties with: Tax Treaties in Effect .

-Before they go overseas, or during their time living abroad, many Canadians wonder if they should seek a CRA declaration stating they are non-resident.
+Before they go overseas, or during their time living abroad, many Canadians wonder if they should seek a CRA declaration stating they are non-resident (Form NR73).
 I do not normally recommend doing so.
 Why not?
 Well, for one thing, you are now opening a "case file" in their system where a file does not need to be opened.
-If you cut all reasonable residential ties to Canada, and have proof of living and working outside of Canada, you are non-resident.
+If you cut all reasonable residential ties to Canada and have clear proof of living and working outside of Canada you are non-resident for tax purposes in Canada.
 Why bring CRA attention to your tax situation unnecessarily?
-While I am not claiming anything bad will happen by doing so, does it make intuitive sense that no "case file" is better than having one?
+While I am not claiming anything really bad will happen by doing so, does it make intuitive sense that no "case file" is better than having one?
 I hope so.

-Here is an analogy to help make clear why CRA "approval" of your non-resident status is perhaps not wise:
+Here is an analogy to help make clear why CRA "approval" of your non-resident status is perhaps not desirable: